scrumpeh-alpha/dotfiles/README.md

 ### How-to:

 #### Adding a config
-- Make a dotfile directory
+- Make a dotfile directory (if not present)
 ```bash
 mkdir dotfiles
 ```